The PSA test is a blood test to help detect prostate cancer. But it's not perfect and will not find all prostate cancers.

 This involves taking small samples of your prostate and checking them for cancer.

-Biopsies miss 1 in 5 prostate cancers and can sometimes cause complications.
+Biopsies can miss prostate cancers and sometimes cause complications.
 The most common are bleeding and infections.

 If you have prostate cancer

 If you have prostate cancer, your specialist will discuss your options with you.

 Possible treatments include:

 - radical prostatectomy (surgery)

 Side effects of some treatments can include problems with erections, loss of fertility and incontinence.

 You should talk to your cancer specialist about the benefits and risks of any treatment before you begin.

 Read more about treating prostate cancer.